zeisys/awscli-on-mac/README.md

 </p>

+If AWS CLI is not installed you will get the following error - *No such file or directory*

+If AWS CLI is installed, you will get the following message - *aws-cli/X.X.X Python/X.X.X Darwin/X.X.X botocore/X.X.XdevX*

+**STEP 4.
+If AWS CLI is installed, please skip to STEP X**

-**8. If AWS CLI is not installed, then on a Mac Terminal, you can execute the following command(s) at the prompt:**
+**STEP 5.
+If AWS CLI is not installed, you can execute the following command(s) at the prompt:**

 Install Homebrew
 ```
-brew install awscli
+sudo brew install awscli
 ```

 Configure AWS CLI credentials